Bachelor of Data Science (Honours)

 Overview

-This minor provides specialisation in sports and exercise data analysis, which will enable students to have specific domain knowledge to work with the experts of the field and introduce using data science tools in sports and exercise.
-Students who are interested in the field of sports and exercise and who want to work as a data scientist in this area are encouraged to do this minor.
+This minor provides specialisation in sports and exercise data analysis, enabling students to have the specific domain knowledge to work with field experts and to introduce the use of data science tools in sports and exercise.
+Students who are interested in the field of sports and exercise and want to work as a data scientist in this area are encouraged to do this minor.

 Units